kubeflow/website/content/en/docs/components/katib/hyperparameter.md

        alt="The Katib menu panel"
        class="mt-3 mb-3 border border-info rounded">

-1. You should see the list of experiments:
+1. You should be able to view the list of experiments:

    <img src="/docs/images/katib/katib-experiments.png"
      alt="The random example in the list of Katib experiments" class="mt-3 mb-3 border border-info rounded">

 1. Click the name of the experiment, **random-example**.

-1. You should see a graph showing the level of validation and train accuracy for various combinations of the hyperparameter values (learning rate, number of layers, and optimizer):
+1. There should be a graph showing the level of validation and train accuracy for various combinations of the hyperparameter values (learning rate, number of layers, and optimizer):

    <img src="/docs/images/katib/katib-random-example-graph.png"
        alt="Graph produced by the random example"